kledsonhugo/azure-ado-selfagent/README.md

 7. Download files [``Dockerfile``](/adoagent/Dockerfile) and [``start.sh``](/adoagent/start.sh) and save them in your work directory.

-8. Build the Azure Devops Self-hosted container based on your needs (tools, frameworks, etc) and push it into tour Container Registry repository.
+8. Build the Azure Devops Self-hosted container and push it into your Container Registry repository.

-   > **Note**: Replace ``[your registry]`` by your Container Registry account and ensure you are logged to the Container registry.
+   > **Note**: Replace ``[your registry]`` by your Container Registry and ensure you are logged to the Container Registry.

    ```console
    docker build -t [your registry]/adoagent:latest .